Frank Spellman: Weightlifting career

+Olympic gold medal

 Spellman won a gold medal at the 1948 Olympics in Men's 75 kg Weightlifting when he was twenty-five years old, setting Olympic middleweight (165 pound) records in the clean & jerk (336.25 pounds) and the total lift (859.5 pounds).
 That year he set a new US middleweight record with a press of two hundred and sixty pounds.
 He also won the US AAU middleweight championship.

 In 1949 Spellman won the North American middleweight title, and finished second in the United States championships.

 Spellman competed at the 1950 Maccabiah Games in Israel, and won a gold medal at middleweight.
 That year, he set a new American middleweight record with a press of 261.75 pounds.

 In 1951 he finished third in the US championships.
 In 1952, he finished second at lightweight in the US championships.

 In 1954, he established a new world record during the American squat championships with a squat lift of five hundred and ten pounds; he weighed one hundred and seventy pounds at the time.
 Spellman finished second in light-heavyweight during the American championships.

 Spellman resumed competing in 1971, at the age of forty-nine, and won his third national AAU middleweight title that year.